 - I spent good money on this.

-- Maybe I will fit into this outfit again someday.
+- Maybe I’ll fit into this outfit again someday.

 The more you struggle with these thoughts, the more likely you are to have a clutter problem.